-Life Insurance: Options available to Australian Expatriates
+Life Insurance: Options available to Expatriates

 1. Australian Life Insurance

-The next question is then whether it make sense arrange to cover through your superannuation fund, if available.
-Life insurance cover within superannuation is often attractive in Australia because premium rates are sometimes, but not always, lower than those available directly from insurers on an individual basis.
+Also bear in mind that life insurance cover within superannuation is often attractive in Australia because premium rates are sometimes, but not always, lower than those available directly from insurers on an individual basis.
 However, both the premium levels and the precise cover made available are subject to regular renegotiation with insurers - and we don't believe this provides adequate security for expatriates.

 2. "Host" Country Life Insurance